AlmostZF/tic-tac-toe/README.md

 This project is a starting point for a Flutter application.

-> Note: version flutter : 3.0.1
+> version flutter : 3.0.1

 lib used:
-google_font (https://pub.dev/packages/google_fonts) to use a google font
+> google_font (https://pub.dev/packages/google_fonts) to use a google font

-intl (https://pub.dev/packages/intl) to translate the app
+> intl (https://pub.dev/packages/intl) to translate the app

 ## finished project
 some screenshots of my app